robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-rudrata-st-path.md

 ## Q1: How do you reduce Rudrata (s,t)-Path to Rudrata Path?

+**Answer:** Remove endpoint constraints (if graph allows).

+**Key Insight:**
+- Hamiltonian (s,t)-path is a special case of Hamiltonian path
+- If Hamiltonian path exists, may be able to reorder to start at s and end at t
+- Reduction works if endpoints can be adjusted

+**Hint:** This reduction is conditional - it works if the graph structure allows reordering.
+For unconditional reduction, better to reduce from Rudrata Cycle by removing an edge.

 ### 1. NP-Completeness Proof of Rudrata Path: Solution Validation

 **Rudrata Path Problem:**